Objects in Space: Synopsis

 Simon and Early search the ship, and run into Inara; Early pistol-whips her when she tries to appeal to his emotional side.
 The two men eventually reach the bridge, and Early, impatient and annoyed, threatens to shoot Simon if River doesn't give herself up.
 River then responds over the ship's intercom, explaining that because no one wanted her on Serenity but she didn't want to leave, she "melted away" and merged with the ship itself.
 River contacts Kaylee, telling her to cut herself free.
 As River reveals dark secrets about Early's past, unnerving and distracting him, Kaylee frees the crew, and River tells Mal she has a plan to deal with their assailant.

 Early becomes suspicious when River mentions "how shiny it looks", and realizes that she isn't part of Serenity, but rather broadcasting from his own ship.
 He suddenly becomes frantic and tries to bargain with her, but River reassures him that she's ready to surrender as she cares for her shipmates and thinks leaving them is for the best.
 Simon attacks Early, but the hunter shoots him in the leg and knocks him flat on his back before donning his helmet and exiting Serenity.
-Once he's free of the ship's artificial gravity, Mal suddenly appears and shoves him off the ship into the deep of space, while River puts Early's ship on a preprogrammed course to nowhere and happily returns to Mal.
+Once he is free of the ship's artificial gravity, Mal suddenly appears and shoves him off the ship into the deep of space, while River puts Early's ship on a preprogrammed course to nowhere and happily returns to Mal.

 Later, in the infirmary, Simon carefully guides Zoe and Wash as they treat his bullet wound.
 Inara walks away from Mal as he tries to examine her cut lip.
-In the cargo bay, Jayne mocks Book's failure to defeat Early, despite "all them years of priest trainin'", and Book implies that he fought Early and only succumbed after a prolonged fight.
+In the cargo bay, Jayne mocks Book's failure to defeat Early, despite "all them years of priest trainin, and Book implies that he fought Early and only succumbed after a prolonged fight.
 Their friendship restored, Kaylee and River play jacks while Kaylee relates a racy anecdote from her past.
 River picks up and examines the bouncing ball, with its swirling, multicolored surface, as she drops it on the floor.
 Early, quietly floating through space as his oxygen supply slowly runs out, mutters to himself "Well, here I am."